johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 ## Workbench

-Most floppy games start automatically when you launch their configs, but some need to be started manually from the so-called Workbench screen.
+Most floppy games start automatically when you launch their configs, but some need to be started manually from the Workbench screen.

-See the [Workbench] section of hard drive installed games for further details.
+See the [Workbench](hard-drive-games.md#workbench) section of hard drive installed games for further details (most of the information is applicable to floppy games as well).

 ## Saving your progress